Luka Jović: International career

+Youth

+2013–14: Hat-trick and 2014 European U19 Championship

 On 11 December 2013, Jović scored a hat-trick for Serbia U-17 in a 4–1 win against Croatia U-17.
 In July 2014, he was called up by youth coach Veljko Paunović to Serbia's U-19 squad for the 2014 UEFA European Under-19 Championship.

+Senior

+2018–19: Debut, first FIFA World Cup, and first goal

 In May 2018, Jović was named in Serbia's preliminary squad for the FIFA World Cup in Russia.
 On 4 June, he made his international debut in a friendly match against Chile, coming on as a substitute for Aleksandar Mitrović in the 84th minute.

 Later in June, Jović was included in the final 23-man squad for the 2018 FIFA World Cup, where he appeared as a late substitute against Brazil.

 On 20 March 2019, Jović scored his debut goal for the national team in a friendly against Germany.

+2022–24: Second FIFA World Cup and first Euro

 In November, 2022 he was selected in Serbia's squad for the 2022 FIFA World Cup in Qatar.
 He played in group stage matches against Cameroon and Switzerland.
 Serbia finished fourth in the group.

+Jović was part of the Serbia squad for UEFA Euro 2024.
+In the team's opening match of the tournament against England, he came on as a substitute for Saša Lukić in the 61st minute of the 1–0 loss.
+Jović appeared in the second match against Slovenia where he scored a last-minute goal that tied the result at 1–1.
+He also appeared in the third match, against Denmark.
+Serbia finished fourth in the group.

 Personal life

 When Jović was 10 years old, his older sister survived leukemia.
-He stated that period had "left a mark on their lives" and had motivated him to become a "fighter like she".
+He stated that period had "left a mark on their lives" and had motivated him to become a "fighter like her".

 On 25 February 2019, Jović became a father of a baby boy, David, with his former girlfriend Anđela Manitašević, whom he split up with in 2016.
 As of summer 2019, he is in a relationship with Serbian model Sofija Milošević.
 They have two children: Aleksej Jović (born 2020) and Teodor Jović (born 2022).

-On 18 March 2020, amid the COVID-19 pandemic, Jović broke Serbia's self-isolation protocol by flying from Madrid to Belgrade to attend Milošević's birthday party, drawing criticism from Prime Minister of Serbia Ana Brnabić herself and facing possible charges.
-On 30 December 2021, he tested positive for COVID-19.